What are payroll expenses? A complete guide for businesses

 4. Add payments to independent contractors

-To get an accurate view of your total payroll expenses, you’ll need to include any payments to independent contractors as part of your payroll calculation.
-This tends to be a lot simpler than calculating payroll for employees since you only need to consider gross pay.
+To get an accurate view of your total payroll expenses, you need to include any payments to independent contractors as part of your payroll calculation.
+This tends to be easier than calculating payroll for employees since you only need to consider gross pay.
 However, it can sometimes be a bit trickier to project total payroll expenses for contractors over a given period depending on their contract terms.

 5. Determine other payroll processing expenses

 As discussed above, you might consider payroll processing to be a payroll expense based on how your business categorizes these expenses.
-You’ll want to include the costs you incur for any third-party payroll services, payroll software, processing fees, or other payroll expenses as part of your total calculation.
+Include the costs you incur for any third-party payroll services, payroll software, processing fees, or other payroll expenses as part of your total calculation.

 Making payroll tax journal entries